 In the current issue of Day by Day with God

-Find out more about Day by Day with God January to April 2014:
+Find out more about Day by Day with God May to August 2014:

 Lyndall Bywater lives in Canterbury with her husband, her housemate, her assorted guide dogs and a cat.
 She is passionate about prayer: writing about it, promoting it and training people in it.

 Anita Cleverly has been in church leadership for 30 years.
 She loves church, people and prayer, and has written about them all in her book Destiny's Children.
 She and Charlie have four married children and eight grandchildren so far.

 Anne Coomes is editor of parishpump.co.uk, a resource website for church magazine editors.
 She writes books for LionHudson and is a Reader at Holy Trinity, Hurdsfield, near Macclesfield.